infinum/qa-handbook/Testing/Testing - Mobile.md

 17. While you're on the "Generic Fastboot Rom Flasher" dialog, click the "[...}" button
 18. Find the location where the zip is stored and click select
 19. Click "Flash Rom"
-20. After this step, the desired Androd version will be installed on a device
+20. After this step, the desired Android version will be installed on a device
 21. As a final step, you should lock the bootloader by clicking the "Lock" button in the app

 ### Devices supported by Google